Watch: Villarreal stun Liverpool with two first-half goals to level Champions League tie | Goal.com

-Watch: Rulli howler restores Liverpool lead after Villarreal stun Reds with two first-half goals in Champions League semi
+Watch: Rulli howlers restore Liverpool lead after Villarreal stun Reds with two first-half goals in Champions League semi

 Ryan Tolmich